OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 tighter tolerance in the solver's `options` dictionary, overriding the 1e-6 default.

-We have declared the initial conditions for our design variables in the `Paramcomps`.

-We have introduced a new component class -- the `ExecComp`, which is really a shortcut for creating a `Component` that is a simple function of other variables in the model.
-We use it to create a `Component` for our objective goal, which is to minimize a function of `x`, `z`, `y1`, and `y2`.
+The objective and constraints are defined with the `ExecComp`, which is really a shortcut for creating a `Component` that is a simple function of other variables in the model. `ExecComp` is just there as a convenience for users.
+You don't have to use it, if for example you wrote your own component that already outputs objective and constraint variables.

 ::